 Dependability refers to the extent to which team members felt accountable to each other.
-Could they literally depend each other?
+Could they literally depend on each other?
 Did they know what to expect when working with someone?

-Did they know they could believe someone if that person gave them an estimate of when they could return a deliverable.
-Did they also know that what a person was taking on was a match for their knowledge, skills and abilities?
+Did they know they could believe someone if that person gave them an estimate of when they could return a deliverable?
+Did they also know that what a person was taking on was a match for their knowledge, skills, and abilities?

 If you think about your own team, you can increase dependability in a number of ways.
 You can clarify the roles and responsibilities of each team member.
-Most people don’t actually end up doing the tasks on job description listed when they were hired.
+Most people don’t actually end up doing the tasks on the job description listed when they were hired.
 And if you don’t replace that initial description with a lot of clarity around the exact tasks that people are being asked to do, that might reduce dependability.
 You can also develop concrete project plans to help increase transparency.
 You can let people know what each other are working on.
 That helps the team “work out loud,” so that everybody knows exactly what to expect from everyone else, the timeline, and how all of those puzzle pieces fit together.

 And the last method—and this might be my favorite method to do—is that you could draw up a team working agreement.
-You can look at the factors that matter for making your team work and call a meeting to discuss, how the whole team will want to keep each other informed, how they’ll want to communicate with each other and how they’ll want give each other feedback.
+You can look at the factors that matter for making your team work and call a meeting to discuss, how the whole team will want to keep each other informed, how they’ll want to communicate with each other and how they’ll want to give each other feedback.
 If you can come together around a set of agreements (and hold to them) you’ll build dependability.